rw2409/system_design/README.md

   * Using requestID such as FCInventoryService
   * Using lastProcessedTimeStamp or sequence number to ignore delayed events.

-## <a name='howtoans'> How to answer in interviews </a>

-* I found [hiredintech](http://www.hiredintech.com/system-design) videos an excellent place to start with.
-The way how to approach a design question as given in the link is really useful.
-It goes into how we start with clearing the use-cases of the system, then thinking in abstract manner of the various component and the interactions.
-Think about the bottlenecks of the system and what is more critical for your system (eg latency vs reliability vs uptime etc) Address those giving the tradeoff of your appraoch.

-* [system design in crack the coding interview](http://www.flipkart.com/cracking-coding-interview-150-programming-questions-solutions-english-5th/p/itmdz4pvzbhcv6uv) :good approach on how to begin attacking a problem by first solving for a small usecase then expanding the system.

-* The best way to prepare for such questions is do mock interviews, pick any topic (given below) try to comeup with a design and then go and see how and why it is designed in that manner.
-There is absolutely no alternative to practice!!
-Whiteboarding a system design question is similar to actually writing code and testing it!
-Just reading will only take you so far.

 ## <a name='myapproach'>Steps how I approach the system design questions in interviews</a>
-These are the steps I go through in solving design problems and overall design practices.

 These are the steps I go through in solving design problems and overall design practices.

 1. **Understand the problem and clarifying requirements**